 Licensing and Publishing

-In consideration for the publication of your article by Unisa Press, you agree to grant to Unisa Press an irrevocable nonexclusive licence to publish in print and electronic format, and further sublicense the article, for the full legal term of copyright and any renewals thereof in all languages throughout the world in all formats, and through any medium of communication.
+In consideration for the publication of your article by Unisa Press, you agree to grant Unisa Press an irrevocable nonexclusive license to publish in print and electronic format and further sublicense the article for the full legal term of copyright and any renewals thereof in all languages throughout the world in all formats, and through any medium of communication.